 When starting a business with a limited budget, hiring part-time staff on an hourly basis is optimal both in cost and professional efficiency.
 From DPS.MEDIA’s perspective, we recommend founders focus on platforms with clear specialized communities such as:

-- Vlance.vn – Suitable if you need marketing, content, design, or online sales management staff.
+- Vlance.vn – Suitable if you need marketing, content, design, or online sales management personnel.

-- TopCV Freelance – Easy to find students in related fields or people with a few years of freelancing experience.
+- TopCV Freelance – Easy to find students in related fields or people who already have a few years of freelancing experience.

-- Industry-specific Facebook Groups – Some reputable groups like “Freelancer Vietnam” or “Online Marketing Recruitment” are closely monitored with high interaction rates, extremely effective if you know how to write attractive job descriptions.
+- Industry-specific Facebook Groups – Some reputable groups like “Freelancer Viet” or “Tuyen dung Marketing Online” are closely monitored with high interaction levels, extremely effective if you know how to write attractive job descriptions.

 Run recruitment ads like a mini marketing campaign

-Interestingly, the mindset of advertising products can also be effectively applied to recruitment.
-DPS.MEDIA once supported an F&B startup in Ho Chi Minh City running a Facebook Ads campaign to recruit online sales collaborators – results: with only 500,000 VND, they received over 130 applications within 5 days.
-We used a short landing page targeting students majoring in economics and part-time sales.
+The interesting thing is: the mindset of advertising for products can also be effectively applied to hiring people.
+DPS.MEDIA once supported an F&B startup in HCMC running a Facebook Ads campaign to recruit online sales collaborators - the result: with only 500,000 VND, they collected more than 130 applications within 5 days.
+We used a concise landing page, targeting economics students and part-time sales files.

-Optimize recruitment SEO to "naturally attract" potential candidates
+Optimize recruitment SEO to “naturally pull” potential candidates

-Based on research from CareerBuilder Vietnam (2023), nearly 62% part-time job seekers use Google search.
-Therefore, startups should leverage their own website or business blog to create recruitment landing pages with attractive titles and SEO-friendly content.
-For example: “Recruiting Banner Design CTV – Part-time Remote – Project-based Salary” instead of a too dry title like “Recruiting Design Staff”.
-Combined with current keywords “freelancer + field”, you can reach the right people without spending much on Media.
+Based on research from CareerBuilder Vietnam (2023), nearly 62% of part-time job seekers find work through Google search.
+Therefore, startups should leverage their own website or business blog to create recruitment landing pages with attractive, SEO-friendly titles.
+For example: “Recruiting Banner Design Collaborator – Part-time Remote – Project-based Salary” instead of a dry headline like “Recruiting design staff”.
+Combined with current “freelancer + field” keyword sets, you can reach the right people without spending much on Media costs.

 Build a short but thorough onboarding process